Spheniscida/cHaTTP/README.md

 It uses C++11, Haskell, Redis, some Boost libraries, nginx and the nginx\_http\_push\_module as well as dermesser/libsocket for network communication.

+In general, cHaTTP is a rather simple chat system, especially in comparison to larger systems like Facebook Chat.
+For example, it lacks the following features:

+* Push messages to more than one device (a user can only log in once at a time)
+* Efficient group messages via pseudo-multicast (up to now, the client would have to handle group messages instead of the message broker distributing the messages.) *This feature may be introduced in future*
+* Detailed online stats; i.e. a user is displayed as online or offline, but not on what sort of device that user is online or when the user was last online.

 ## Components

 See doc/architekture.mkd for a full diagram of the components.